DAI-Lab-HERALD/General-Framework/Framework/README.md

   - 'crit': The prediction is made at the last point in time where a prediction is still useful (for example, if one wants to predict in which direction a vehicle will turn at the intersection, this should be done before the vehicle enters the intersection).
 This can be defined via [*scenario.calculate_safe_action()*](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#define-safe-actions).
 - 'conforming_t0_types': If **t0_type** is not set to 'all', then one can set one of the other three choices for t0_types that is not 'all'.
 If this is done, then a sample is only included in the overall dataset, if it would have been included under those conforming t0_types as well.
 This allows one to compare the influence of different t0_types on model performance while guaranteeing that the datasets are otherwise identical.

 It is also possible to combine multiple datasets into one.
-In this case, one has to put those multiple datasets into another list inside the list **Data_sets**.
+In this case, one has to put those multiple datasets into another list inside the list **Data_sets**, as was done with '<Dataset 2>' and '<Dataset 3>' in the example above.

 In the next step, one then has to set the parameters for the past and future trajectories given to the models.
 Like with **Data_sets** above, this will be a number of dictionaries:
 ```